-- 1. HILP forced outages, defined as a full forced outage greater than five months. - 2.
+- 1. Long duration outages, defined as a full forced outage greater than five months. - 2.
 Full forced outages, being less than or equal to five months, and - 3.
 Partial forced outages, where a unit has an unplanned reduction in capacity.

-AEMO differentiates HILP from regular forced outage rates.
-HILP outages that extend greater than five months are very unlikely, and could result in an overestimation if not considered in a longer-term context.
+AEMO differentiates long duration outages from regular forced outage rates.
+Long duration outages that extend greater than five months are very unlikely, and could result in an overestimation if not considered in a longer-term context.